-6 The Net IRR calculation was performed by Meketa Investment Group.
+The Net IRR calculations were performed by Meketa Investment Group.
 Total Program IRR is net of fees, expenses, and carried interest for each partnership and net of Meketa Investment Group fees.
 Partnership and Vintage Year IRRs are net of partnership fees but gross of Meketa Investment Group fees.

 The Inv.
-Multiple calculation was performed by Meketa Investment Group.
+Multiple calculations were performed by Meketa Investment Group.
 Total Program Inv.
 Multiple is net of fees, expenses, and carried interest for each partnership and net of Meketa Investment Group fees.
 Partnership and Vintage Year Inv.
 Multiples are net of partnership fees but gross of Meketa Investment Group fees.